Joshb-hub/RockPaperScissors/README.md

 ## Files

-1.index.html: Contains the structure of the game interface.
+1. index.html: Contains the structure of the game interface.
-2.style.css: Styles the game and controls the appearance.
+2. style.css: Styles the game and controls the appearance.
-3.script.js: Implements the game logic, including random number generation and player feedback.
+3. script.js: Implements the game logic, including random number generation and player feedback.

 ## Technologies Used
-1.HTML: For structuring the game interface.
+1. HTML: For structuring the game interface.
-2.CSS: For styling the layout and design.
+2. CSS: For styling the layout and design.
-3.JavaScript: For handling the game logic, user input, and dynamic updates.
+3. JavaScript: For handling the game logic, user input, and dynamic updates.

 ## Future Enhancements
 - Add sound effects for each round.